swaldman/sbt-ethereum/src/main/paradox/tutorials/testing-a-smart-contract.md

 This is an **advanced tutorial**.

-In order to understand this tutorial, you'll really need to have some understanding of [Scala](https://www.scala-lang.org).
+In order to really follow this tutorial, you'll really need to have some understanding of [Scala](https://www.scala-lang.org).
 It'll still be a bit weird.

 Also, if you want to try this out, you'll have to download and install [ganache](https://truffleframework.com/ganache)